eliezergarbin/EliezerGarbin/README.md

 ## 👋 Hello World,
-My name is Eliezer Garbin, I'm a Junior developer.
-Just another tech lover💻
+My name is Eliezer Garbin, I'm a Junior developer.💻

 - 🌱 I'm currently learning Docker, IA, React, and of course, constantly improving my .NET.
 - 💬 Ask me about: technology, books, classical music and a little bit about lifestyle.